zdravkov/kendo-docs/getting-started/using-kendo-with/webforms/asp-net-hello-kendo-ui-part-2.md

 **DO NOT EVER EXPOSE THIS MUCH INFORMATION ABOUT YOUR DATABASE TO THE USER!**

 You will want to pick a notification strategy and standard error platform.
-It’s better to just log the error and give the user only the information that they need.
+It's better to just log the error and give the user only the information that they need.
 The delete failed because Nancy has related records in the Orders table.

-You will also notice that if you didn’t throw the error, the user would never know that the **delete** failed because the row has disappeared from the grid.
+You will also notice that if you didn't throw the error, the user would never know that the `delete` failed because the row has disappeared from the grid.
 This is not what you want.
 However the DataSource needs to know how to handle this situation.
-It’s currently storing the object as dirty and will try to sync it again when it gets the chance.
-In this situation, it’s best to simply rollback the change by calling **cancelChanges** on the DataSource.
+It's currently storing the object as dirty and will try to sync it again when it gets the chance.
+In this situation, it's best to simply rollback the change by calling `cancelChanges` on the DataSource.
 This can also be called directly on the grid.

 ### Cancel The Changes On A Failed Request